Research Support for UTIA from annviera at utk.edu, UTIA Librarian, 865-974-7338

 - Model Scholarly Society with OA in Business Model

-ORCID = Open Researcher and Contributor ID
+ORCID stands for: Open Researcher and Contributor ID

 Ten Simple Rules series from PLoS: